hashicorp/nomad/website/source/docs/jobspec/servicediscovery.html.md

 * `tags`: A list of tags associated with this Service.
 String interpolation is supported in tags.

-* `port`: The port indicates the port associated with the service.
-Users are required to specify a valid port label here which they have defined in the resources block.
+* `port`: `port` is optional and is used to associate the port with the service.
+  If specified, the port label must match one defined in the resources block.
   This could be a label to either a dynamic or a static port.
-  If an incorrect port label is specified, Nomad doesn't register the service with Consul.
+If an incorrect port label is specified, Nomad doesn't register the IP:Port with Consul.

 * `check`: A check block defines a health check associated with the service.
   Multiple check blocks are allowed for a service.
 Nomad supports the `script`,